AGhost-7/docker-dev/tutorial/readme.md

 The way we are going to install node and manage node versions is [Node Version Manager (nvm)](https://github.com/creationix/nvm).
-First we need to cURL the install script (wget if you did not install cURL), then we set the `NVM_DIR` environment variable for docker and lastly we source nvm.sh, install the [node version](https://github.com/creationix/nvm#long-term-support) we want, in this case the LTS version.
+First we need to cURL the install script (wget if you did not install cURL), then we set the `NVM_DIR` environment variable for docker and lastly we source nvm.sh and install the [node version](https://github.com/creationix/nvm#long-term-support) we want, in this case the LTS version.
 ```dockerfile